shrideio/shoebox/src/packages/README.md

         Navigate to the feed `Feed -> v2` and verify if the package is successfully uploaded.

+### Known issues

+- The ProGet container may occasionally stall when pulling packages causing build failures due to unreachable packages.
+The more or less stable version is `5.1.23` with `Postgres 11`, both pinned in the Docker Compose script.
+Be advised to restart the `packages` container if it becomes unresponsive, as there is no known solution for that issue currently.
+Unfortunately, reviewing the container logs and searching the Internet for answers did not yield any success in finding the root cause of the issue.
+The most reasonable answer could be found [here](https://forums.inedo.com/topic/2670/service-unavailable-timeout), however the suggested solution did not make much difference.

+- Postgres support for ProGet Docker is deprecated, and will no longer be supported by v6.0 (due out in 2020), check [here](https://inedo.com/support/kb/1166/upgrade-notes-for-proget-5-2#postgres) for more information.
+The alternative is to use Microsoft SQL Server Express edition hosted in a [linux container](https://hub.docker.com/_/microsoft-mssql-server).
+Unfortunately, Microsoft SQL Server is quite demanding to hardware, especially RAM (at least 2G), and will affect the minimal system requirements of Shoebox.
+The current decision is to continue with the ProGet version supporting Postgres.
+However, migration to Microsoft SQL Server in the future is not entirely excluded.

-> IMPORTANT: Despite Proget advertising the Docker registry feature, it does not work correctly when the service is hosted in a Linux container due to the following issue [Docker Push to Proget Container Registry fails](https://forums.inedo.com/topic/2788/docker-push-to-proget-container-registry-fails).
+- Despite ProGet advertising the Docker registry feature, it does not work correctly when the service is hosted in a Linux container due to the following issue [Docker Push to Proget Container Registry fails](https://forums.inedo.com/topic/2788/docker-push-to-proget-container-registry-fails).